esovetkin/jbs/docs/help_use.md

 Rules:

-- submit header supports only one `use` clause
+- submit headers can contain one or more `use` clauses
-- non-submit keys in defaults namespace are ignored with a warning
+- non-submit keys in a defaults namespace are ignored with a warning
 - explicit submit fields override imported defaults
+- if multiple namespaces set the same submit key, JBS uses last-win precedence and emits warning `W072`

 ## `jbs embed`